Leozinrd/Test/README.md

 # Test

-- Aprendendo Githu
+- Learning Github

-1. Eu sei como enviar modificações para o Github
+1. I know how to push modifications to Github
-2. Alterando online em github.com
+2. Chaging online on github.com